 Understanding PTSD

-- Nightmares
+- Nightmares related to the trauma

 - Difficulty sleeping

-- Experiencing depression, anxiety or agitation
+- Depression, anxiety or agitation

-- Avoiding certain places, people or situations
+- Avoiding places, people or situations that trigger unpleasant memories

 Although many people who experience traumatic events don’t develop PTSD, an estimated 5% of U.S. adults struggle with this condition every year.
+Additionally, women are more prone to developing PTSD than men, especially if they’ve been sexually assaulted.

 - Alcohol